symfony/symfony/UPGRADE-2.1.md

     colons and underscores, you can restore the old behavior by setting the `index_strategy` choice field option to `ChoiceList::COPY_CHOICE`.

-  * The strategy for generating the `value` HTML attribute for choices in a choice field has changed.

-    Instead of using the choice value, a generated integer is now stored.
-Again, take care if your JavaScript reads this value.
-If your choice field is a non-expanded single-choice field, or if the choices are guaranteed not to contain the empty string '' (which is the case when you added it manually or when the field is a single-choice field and is not required), you can restore the old behavior by setting the `value_strategy` choice field option to `ChoiceList::COPY_CHOICE`.

   * In the choice field type's template, the structure of the `choices` variable has changed.